Fascist (insult): The Communist International and the Soviet bloc

 The Bolshevik movement and later the Soviet Union made frequent use of the fascist insult coming from its conflict with the early German and Italian fascist movements.
+Meanwhile, accusations that the leaders of the Soviet Union during the Stalin era acted as red fascists were commonly stated by both left-wing and right-wing critics.

-The label was widely used in press and political language to describe the ideological opponents of the Bolsheviks, such as the White movement.
-Later, from 1928 to the mid-1930s, it was even applied to social democracy, which was called social fascism and even regarded by communist parties as the most dangerous form of fascism for a time.
+The fascist label was widely used in press and political language to describe the ideological opponents of the Bolsheviks, such as the White movement.
+Later, from 1928 to the mid-1930s, during the Third Period, it was even applied to social democracy, which was called social fascism and even regarded by communist parties as the most dangerous form of fascism for a time.
 In Germany, the Communist Party of Germany, which had been largely controlled by the Soviet leadership since 1928, used the insult fascism to describe both the Social Democratic Party (SPD) and the Nazi Party (NSDAP).
-In Soviet usage, the German Nazis were described as fascists until 1939, when the Molotov–Ribbentrop Pact was signed, after which Nazi–Soviet relations started to be presented positively in Soviet propaganda.
-Meanwhile, accusations that the leaders of the Soviet Union during the Stalin era acted as red fascists were commonly stated by both left-wing and right-wing critics.
+This position was abandoned at the Seventh Congress of the Comintern in 1935, with a turn to a Popular Front policy of allying with "bourgeois" parties against fascism.
+Georgi Dimitrov, the General Secretary of the Comintern, made a speech criticising the earlier ultra-left position: